aidanlah/CodeNection-2025/README.md

 - Volunteer guidelines for respectful and safe conduct
 - Accept/Decline buttons with confirmation and navigation logic

-Accepting a request leads to the `OutfitPromptScreen`, where volunteers provide identification and meeting details.
+Accepting a request leads to the `OutfitPromptScreen`

 #### 👕 Outfit Prompt Screen